refena/refena/riverpie/README.md

 Inside a `ReduxAction`, you can access all add-ons by adding `with AddonActions`.

-This mixin adds a `addon` getter to the action.
+This mixin adds an `addon` getter to the action.

 ```dart
 class MyAction extends ReduxAction<Counter, int> with AddonActions {